WVUHPC/2019-Intro-HPC/_episodes/06-compile.md

 ~~~
 {: .source}

-To compile this code we need the module for FFTW and add the right library to the compilation command
+To compile this code we need the module for FFTW and to add the right library to the compilation command

 We load the module with: